yeeteing/ASCII-math-quiz/README.md

 It generates interactive math questions with ASCII code.

-First, the user has to figure out what numerical representation the ASCII codes are.
-Then, solve the mathematical question with the numerical representation.
+First, the user has to figure out what number the ASCII codes are.
+Then, solve the mathematical question with the numeber.